The Holocaust in Hungary: Mass transports

 Auschwitz: Operation Höss.
 Since the middle of May, numerous transports of Hungarian Jews.
 Each night, eight trains arrive; every day five.
 The trains consist of 48 to 50 cars each, and in each car are 100 people.
 "Settlers" arrive with these transports.
 Each train of "settlers" also has two freight cars of lumber, which the "settlers" unload on the "death ramp", bring to another site and stack in piles ... that are intended for them.
 In order to simplify the work, the people arrive already separated, for example, children in separate cars.
 The closed trains wait for several hours on the special track to be unloaded.
 They stand in the nearby small forest.

 From 3 June, the electric fence was kept switched on during the day, instead of only at night (as there were guards during the day), because of attempts by Hungarian Jews to escape from the crematoria.
 The camp resistance reported on 15 July that there had been a pause of several days in the transports after 13 June, and that between 16 May and 13 June, over 300,000 Jews from Hungary had arrived at the camp in 113 trains.
 According to Höss during his trial, the facilities at Auschwitz could not cope with the numbers, and he had to travel to Budapest to re-organize the transports, so that two or three trains would run on alternate days.
 Altogether, 111 trains were to be used.
 According to Höss, Heinrich Himmler, head of the SS, wanted the deportations to speed up.

 By 9 July 1944, 434,351 Jews in 147 trains had been deported, according to László Ferenczy of the Hungarian Royal Gendarmerie.
 According to Edmund Veesenmayer, the Reich plenipotentiary in Hungary, the figure was 437,402.
 (Note: "By July 9, when Horthy's July order halting the deportations was finally heeded, Ferenczy could report the deportation of 434,351 Jews in 147 trains.
 Ferenczy's figures were slightly lower than the 437,402 reported by Veesenmayer to the German Foreign Office.")
 (Note: Veesenmayer's telegram to Wilhelmstrasse (German Foreign Ministry) on July 11: "The concentration and transportation of the Jews from Zone V and the Budapest suburbs was concluded with 55,741 Jews on July 9, as planned.
 The total result from Zones I-V and the Budapest suburbs has been 437,402.")
 About 80 percent of deportees were gassed on arrival.
 Because the crematoria were unable to cope with the number of corpses, pits were dug where bodies were burned.
 Photographs taken at Auschwitz (the Auschwitz Album) were found after the war showing the arrival of the Hungarian Jews at the camp.

+While the majority of Hungarian Jews were sent to Auschwitz, approximately 21,000 individuals were diverted to the Strasshof concentration camp in Austria as a result of negotiations between the SS and the Aid and Rescue Committee.
+These prisoners were used for forced labor in agriculture and industry around Vienna, and their survival rate was significantly higher than those sent to extermination camps.